subugoe/oa2020cadata/README.md

 #### Binder

 Using the [holepunch-package](https://github.com/karthik/holepunch) the project was made Binder ready.
-Binder allows you to execute the data descriptive in the cloud in your web browser.
+Binder allows you to execute the data descriptor in the cloud in your web browser.

 [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/subugoe/oa2020cadata/master?urlpath=rstudio)